-Preparatory courses for the SQE are not required by the SRA.
-The SRA have said that the candidates’ education and training should give them the knowledge and skills to pass the assessments.
+There are no preparatory courses required for the SQE.
+The SRA has said that a candidates’ education and training should give them the knowledge and skills to pass the required assessments.

-The SRA will no longer provide any quality assurance or oversight of education and training providers.
+The SRA will not provide any quality assurance or oversight of education and training providers.

-Instead, it intends to publish data about training providers’ performance to enable candidates to make informed choices, and it may operate a licensing system for providers who wish to use the SQE trademark.
+Instead, it intends to publish data about training providers’ performance so that candidates can make informed choices.